ivancuric/ag-gatsby/src/pages/rules/index.md

 caused by the weight compared to the length of the blade in centimeters, multiplied by a hundred (100).

-The minimum width of the point is one centimeter (1cm).
+The minimum width of the point is one centimeter (1 cm).

 The point of the blade must be either flared or rounded to prevent potential penetration.